rodri2d2/DiscourseApp/README.md

 ### Attention
 >You should create a PLIST file with key value pairs needed.
->The names for those key value pairs can be find on APIResourse class
+>The names for those key value pairs can be find on APIResourse class.

 <br />
 <br />